maybites/TextureSharing/README.md

 Please make sure you have the most current Blender 3.0.x installed.

-1. [download](https://github.com/maybites/blender.script.spout/releases) the addon from the **releases**, unzip it and drop the 'spout' folder inside the addons-folder
+1. [download](https://github.com/maybites/blender.script.spout/releases) the addon from the **releases**

-The default addons folder is located here:

-- blender_3.0.x
-  - blender.exe
-  - 3.x
-    - scripts
-      - addons
-      - modules
+2. Open Blender > Menu >  Preferences > Add-ons > search for and enable the 'Spout' add-on

+3. Install the SpoutGL library via pip.

-2. [download](https://pypi.org/project/SpoutGL/#files) the Python SpoutGL-library (whl - file).
-Make sure you select the correct python version for your blender version. check -> [release notes](https://wiki.blender.org/wiki/Reference/Release_Notes) -> Python API.
+3b. if this fails, [download](https://pypi.org/project/SpoutGL/#files) the Python SpoutGL-library (whl - file).
+Make sure you select the correct python version for your blender version. check -> release notes -> Python API.

-3. Use 7-zip to unzip the library and drag the folder inside named 'SpoutGL' to the modules-folder inside your scripts folder.

-4. start blender.

-5. Menu > Edit > Preferences > Add-ons

-6. search for spout

-7. Enable it, save preferences and close preferences.
+4. Save preferences and close preferences.

 ## Usage